Technology

 Plus they’ll have more caps for more flexible hair removal.

-You can spend up to around £200 on an epilator.
+You can spend over £200 on an epilator, such as the Philips Satinelle Prestige BRE650/00.
 For this price, expect the full works.